 For example: December 16, 2009 11:53:15 AM PST.

 g.
-To save the file to another location, right click the filename and select a save option from the browser menu.
+To save the file to another location, right click the filename and click the Save option from the browser menu.

 Step 11 Disconnect your PC from the Eth0 port and connect the Eth0 port to the IP network.